 When dealing with wireless technology, there are a number of circumstances that can block the signal.
 If the casting button does not appear, your computer does not show up on the list of destinations, or nothing appears on your computer after selecting it from the destination list, then your device is not able to communicate with AirServer for one of a few possible reasons.

 The first thing you should try is powering off and restarting your device(s), computer(s), and router.
 Make sure your device and computer are on the same network.

 Connection issues are most often caused by firewall software.
 You may have to adjust your firewall settings to allow AirServer.exe to receive incoming networking traffic.
-Also ensure the same is done on any secondary firewalls your computer may have.
+Also ensure the same is done on any secondary firewalls your computer may have (like Windows Defender).
 You can find firewall configuration help for some of the most popular firewall software in our knowledge base.

 Another possible cause of your connection issue may be that your connection cannot handle the bandwidth required for streaming or mirroring.
 You can try connecting your computer to the network with an ethernet cable to see if the performance is better.